 - 1. The student has successfully completed fifteen (15) credit hours or more; and - 2.
 The student has attained a minimum cumulative GPA of 3.0; and - 3.
-The student has written approval of the Vice President for Academic Affairs and the Vice President for Student Affairs; and - 4.
+The student has written approval of the Vice President for Academic Affairs and an advisor from the Advising Center; and - 4.
 The student needs Capstone or a lab.